mdda/mdda.github.io/_posts/AI/2017-11-16-tensorflow-from-source-fedora.md

 <!--

-Do you wish to build TensorFlow with OpenCL SYCL support? [y/N]:
-No OpenCL SYCL support will be enabled for TensorFlow.

-Do you wish to build TensorFlow with CUDA support? [y/N]: Y CUDA support will be enabled for TensorFlow.

 Please specify the CUDA SDK version you want to use, e.g. 7.0.
 [Leave empty to default to CUDA 8.0]: 9.0

 Please specify the location where CUDA 9.0 toolkit is installed.
 Refer to README.md for more details.
-[Default is /usr/local/cuda]: /usr/include/cuda/
+[Default is /usr/local/cuda]: /usr/lib64

-Invalid path to CUDA 9.0 toolkit. /usr/include/cuda/lib64/libcudart.so.9.0 cannot be found Please specify the CUDA SDK version you want to use, e.g. 7.0.
+Invalid path to CUDA 9.0 toolkit. /usr/lib64/lib64/libcudart.so.9.0 cannot be found Please specify the CUDA SDK version you want to use, e.g. 7.0.
 [Leave empty to default to CUDA 8.0]: 9.0

 Please specify the location where CUDA 9.0 toolkit is installed.
 Refer to README.md for more details.
-[Default is /usr/local/cuda]: /
+[Default is /usr/local/cuda]: /usr

 Please specify the cuDNN version you want to use.
 [Leave empty to default to cuDNN 6.0]:

 Please specify the location where cuDNN 6 library is installed.
 Refer to README.md for more details.
-[Default is /]:
+[Default is /usr]:/usr/include/cuda

 Please specify a list of comma-separated Cuda compute capabilities you want to build with.